darxkies/k8s-tew/docs/usage.rst

-  -r, --command-retries uint   The count of command retries during the setup (default 300) --force-download         Force downloading all binary dependencies from the internet --parallel               Download binary dependencies in parallel
+  -r, --command-retries uint   The count of command retries during the setup (default 300) --force-download         Force downloading all binary dependencies from the internet --parallel               Download binary dependencies in parallel --pull-images            Pull and convert images to OCI to be deployed later on

 Run
 ^^^